 The Group is dependent on its foreign operations.
 The Group's principal interests are located in Australia, South Africa and in Hungary.
-As a percentage of costs capitalised as at 31 December 2013 for exploration and evaluation assets, 69% relate to Australia with 31% relate to Hungary.
+As a percentage of costs capitalised as at 31 December 2014 for exploration and evaluation assets, 100 % relate to Australia.